yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 categories: Topological-quantum-computation Knot-theory
 tags: Topological-quantum-computation Knot-theory Jones-polynomial Alexander-polynomial Kauffman-bracket
 keywords: modular
-edit: 2019-06-04
+edit: 2019-08-06
-status: Writing
+status: Completed
 description: This is a series of posts on topological quantum computations.
 To address the reason why we introduce such "strange-looking" equations to calculate Jones polynomials, we have to know the history of knot theory, and understand how the pioneers came up with their ideas.
+This post provide a somewhat natural way to define Alexander Polynomials and skein relations from the coloring of knots, and ended on the note that the author is currently incapable of giving an equivalently convincing reason behind the definition of the Jones or the Kauffman polynomial.
 ---

 $$